kapi-codes/final-project/README.md

 Your project must include these requirements:
 - Frontend
-    - 2 or more distinct HTML pages.
-They should be fully sytled with CSS.
+    - 2 or more distinct HTML pages fully styled with CSS
-    - at least 1 page that uses EJS to render HTML and CSS.
-This can be one of the two in the above bullet points
+    - at least 1 page that render swith EJS; this can be one of the two in the above bullet points
 - Backend
     - a Node.js/Express.js server that serves frontend static files
     - implementation of REST-style API endpoints for creating, editing, and deleting resource(s) (POST, PATCH, DELETE)
-    - separation of model, view, and controller
 - Database
     - a Railway-hosted postgres database
     - a schema with 2 or more models